ndg63276/alexa-youtube/README.md

 * **She still says she can't find any video skills.**
 Make sure to follow step 15 above, enabling Testing for Development.
 * **She still says she can't find any video skills!**
 Try using a different word to start the skill.
 In English, say "Alexa, launch YouTube".
 In German, say "Alexa, öffne YouTube".
 In Italian, say "Alexa, avvia YouTube".
+In Spanish, say "Alexa, abrir YouTube".
 * **I am getting another issue, can you fix it?**
 Hopefully.
 Create an issue on github, with the exact wording of what you ask Alexa, so I can try and reproduce it.
 * **Can you add another language?**